Me-Protocol/rusty-protocol-v0.1/testing_guide.md

 ## Running the e2e test on your local machine

-1. Go into the modules folder, enter into each of the following folders (deployables, peripherals and services) and cargo run ```cargo contract build``` in each of the follwing (deployables -> {pool, pool_initiator, reward, reward_iniitiator}, peripheral -> {bounty, treasury}, services -> {oracle and payment})

-2. Get the contract_name.contract and contract_name.json for each of them inside the ink folder in the target folder for each of them.
-Create an artifact folder, then paste all of them inside inside it.

-3. Then run the following command ``` npx @727-ventures/typechain-polkadot --in artifacts --out ./typechain-generated ```, to create the typechain.

-4. Then run the following command to run the test ``` npx mocha --require @babel/register --require ts-node/register --recursive ./tests --extension \".ts\" --exit --timeout 20000 ``` .
+1. Run the following command to run the test ``` npx mocha --require @babel/register --require ts-node/register --recursive ./tests --extension \".ts\" --exit --timeout 20000 ``` .

 ## Running the Docker file for the e2e Test